AlessandroCarella/Hype-banca-sella-expanses-visualizer/readme.md

 ------------------------------------------
 todo:
-in the select-options page put a box similarly looking to the ones to choose the category of the expanses but with a different behavior: call it "expanses to categorize" and when the box is unfolded it shows just a list of all the expanses that have not been categorized yet.

 implement 2 differnt possible views to set the categories of expanses (and a toggle to switch between them):
     1. the list of the expanses names and a select next to it to choose the category.
-    2. the list of the categories and a select next to it to choose the expanses that are left without a category.
+    2. the list of the categories and a select next to it to choose the expanses that are left without a category. (done)

 implement a custom dates interval seleter, the user already has it by the bank app (since it asks for an interval before downloading the csv file) but maybe the user wants to analyze a subinterval